 Please see below for a list of the scholarships available that are currently known to the Faculty.
 It is possible that there will be some other joint faculty/college scholarships but, at this stage, it is not known if these will be available and if so, how many and for what amount.

 Across the university, there are over a thousand scholarships available, as witnessed by the Oxford Graduate Scholarships website, and hence applicants may be eligible for other scholarships not specifically mentioned on this website.
 To check what advertised university and college funding opportunities you are eligible for, do consult the online Graduate Funding Search Tool.
-For some of these scholarships (e.g. Oxford Kobe, Raffy Manoukian, Weidenfeld) you are required to tick the relevant box on the scholarship page of the application form to be considered for this source of funding, but do first check if you are eligible before you tick the box.

 The Alternative Guide to Postgraduate Funding is an external resource providing advice to graduates on applying for funding from sources such as charities and trusts.
 It is particularly useful for graduate applicants or current graduate students who are struggling to find funding from more traditional sources.
 Features include a searchable database of funding opportunities, together with help on writing personal statements and a grants manager to help students keep track of their funding applications.
 Current Oxford students and staff can use their University email address to register for access to the Guide via their Gateway (or use the ‘Login automatically from campus’ option).
 Non-Oxford graduate applicants are able to submit their details via the online request form to receive a pin number, which they can then use to register for access to the Guide.

 A summary of external scholarships and search facilities can be found on the External Scholarships webpage.
 These are managed by organisations external to Oxford, therefore various application processes and closing dates will apply.
 If you have any questions, please contact the relevant organisation directly.